 Given our extensive assets, we recognise our significant responsibility towards biodiversity on land and at sea.
 This report outlines our progress in conserving and enhancing the natural environment.
-The Crown Estate has developed its comprehensive Nature Recovery Ambition which was published in October 2024, with a further update in January 2025 and we have now integrated our S.6 duty obligations into the same framework.
+The Crown Estate has developed a comprehensive Nature Recovery Ambition which was published in October 2024, with a further update in January 2025 and we have now integrated our Section 6 Duty into the same framework.
 This report covers the period from 2023 to 2026.
 We will provide our next report in June 2026.